tangentyh/notes-of-tan/docs/backend/redis-notes.md

      } zskiplistNode;
      ```
      - level — height generated between 1 to 32 according to power law
-     - score — for sort, ascending, sort by `obj` lexicographically when equality
+     - score — for sort, ascending, sort by `ele` lexicographically when equality

 1. int set — encoding-adapting ordered distinct array, used in `OBJ_SET` if the cardinality is low
    ```c